-If not a Close Quarters Weapon, this combined fire can gain the AA rule for that action, although if doing so it reduces its R(F) and R(C) ranges to 6".
+If not a Close Quarters Weapon, this combined fire can gain the AA rule for that action, although if doing so it reduces its R(F) and R(C) ranges to reduces its R(F) and R(C) ranges to 6".
 Note that the same restrictions apply to shooting at Aircraft as normal, such as being unable to do so if the squad disembarked from an Aerial Transport.